ParamMalviya/Copilot-for-Microsoft-365/Milestone-1/Module- Introduction to Microsoft 365 Copilot.md

      - *"Draft an email response for me."*

 3. **Track Your Progress**:
    - Complete milestones and reflect on your experience as you go through Copilot’s features.

-## 📝 License
-This project is licensed under the [MIT License](LICENSE).